kieranpotts/devboxes/docs/test.md

     $ cp boot/.env-example boot/.env
     ```

-5. Reprovision the test box from scatch by running the following command from the `test` directory.
+5. Re-provision the test box from scratch by running the following command from the `test` directory.

     ```sh
     $ vagrant up --provision